Terrariums have graced our windowsills for many years.

 As detailed in his 1842 book, Of the Growth of Plants in Closely Glazed Cases, the Wardian Case was a revolutionary tool that would change the face of horticulture forever.

-And it did, this was just the beginning for our humble terrarium precursor.
+And it did; this was just the beginning of our humble terrarium precursor.

 The Terrarium Introduction to the World

 To be fair, the ability to keep tropical plants alive in different climates was a revolution.
-Both for the the people, for industry, and the world at large (but more on that later).
+Both for the people, industry, and the world at large (but more on that later).

-When it came to popularity, terrariums really took off amongst the upper class crowds.
+Terrariums really took off amongst the upper-class crowds.